 What is the difference between Bildungskarenz and Weiterbildungszeit?

-The Weiterbildungszeit is stricter: 12 instead of 6 months of prior employment, mandatory educational counselling before you apply, and a clear minimum of 20 hours per week or 20 ECTS.
+The Weiterbildungszeit is stricter: 12 instead of 6 months of prior employment with your current employer, mandatory educational counselling before you apply, and a clearly defined minimum of 20 hours per week or 20 ECTS.
+The funded benefit is now called Weiterbildungsbeihilfe.

 Do I need educational counselling for the Weiterbildungszeit?